langleyfoxall/technologies/platforms/desktop/windows.md

 Whilst our windows application development is slightly more rare than the other platforms, we still have a set standard of development, built by our in-house specialists.

+As a preference, our Windows applications are developed using C#.

 ### Universal Windows Platform (UWP)

 The Universal Windows Platform is our windows platform of choice, allowing you to develop and build once for Desktop, Mobile, Xbox, Hololens and more.

+We work mainly with C# for our logic layer, and build our views using XAML.

 #### Things you should know